nde95/nde95/README.md

 - 👋 Hi, I’m @nde95
 - 👀 I’m interested in Software, Game and Web Development
-- 🌱 I’m currently learning GDScript and C# for game development, and Javascript with Go for software and web dev
+- 🌱 I’m currently learning GDScript and C# for game development, and Javascript/Typescript with Go for software and web dev

 # Live Projects